RohithChittibommala/Covid19-Tracker/README.md

 I made this  Project for getting better understanding on React.js, through this project my knowledge regarding api calls increased

-I used
-Mateial Ui to decrease time of frontend axios for fetching data
+I used Mateial Ui to decrease time of frontend,axios for fetching data from api